Anakharsis9/football/README.md

 - the distribution of players on the field,
 - the conduct of the match.

-I liked the project in general, and I understood more about the foundation of the framework Vue.js :+1:
+I liked a project in general, and I understood more about the foundation of the framework Vue.js :+1:

+You can view a project at this link [Football project](https://anakharsis9.github.io/football/)

 ## Project setup
 ```